 Note that this is an aid to situational awareness only – it does not take into account aircraft configuration, localised wind phenomena, or changes during the glide.

-Airport glide envelope & PSEA (formerly ASEPTA) planning (Plus/Premium feature)
+Airport glide envelope & PSEA (formerly ASETPA) planning (Plus/Premium feature)

 When the Airport Glide Range overlay is selected, grey areas surrounding airports appear along your planned route.
 The shapes of these will be affected by the same parameters (wind, terrain, etc) as the Aircraft Glide Envelope, however each of the theoretical simulations are completed using the Lat/Long of the airport, and a desired manoeuvring height of 1500 feet above airport elevation.
 These could be considered catchment areas for each airport at your planned cruise altitude.
 Only airports that meet the Shortest Runway Length criteria in the selected aircraft profile will be displayed.